 Students should call 911 if they are experiencing a life-threatening emergency.
-If there is an emergency during the hours of 8:00 a.m. to 6:00 p.m., Monday through Friday, students should contact the emergency response team at 268-789-7802.
+If there is an emergency call 911 and contact the clinic.
 For after-hours emergencies, contact 268-764-0164.

 Services Provided

 Services are available to faculty, staff, and students who are actively enrolled in academic course work.
 Insurance cards and identification badges are required to be seen at the health center.